Sony WF-C500: Meet the best Sony True Wireless budget headphones

 The autonomy of the Sony WF-C500 reaches 10 hours on a single charge and the case gives you an additional 10 hours.
 When you go below 50% of the capacity you hear a warning, as well as when the battery runs out.

-The case integrates LED indicators, as well as the cups, which indicate the charging process.
+The case integrates LED indicators, as do the cups, which indicate the charging process.
 A USB-A/USB-C cable is included in the package, although there is no power adapter.

-In terms of sound quality, we were surprised.
-At first it does not seem noticeable, but after using them for a while you begin to appreciate the good balance.
+In terms of sound quality, we were pleasantly-surprised.
+At first it doesn't seem noticeable, but after using them for a while you begin to appreciate the good balance.
 The bass is not very deep, but has good textures and remains controlled.
 The treble is also detailed and lively.

 They do not emit a very expansive sound, but they are convincing.
 Rhythms and tempos flow with precision.
 Overall, the Sony WF-C500 offers a well-balanced and pleasant audio, with a tonal neutrality that we loved.